Do you need a license to be a general contractor in New Mexico?

 Because the state won’t issue a license with the same or similar business name as on an existing license, you should get the name cleared before registering with the Secretary of State or applying for a tax ID number.

-The last step is to submit your finished application, certificate and license fees.
+After clearing a business name, submit your finished license application, certificate, and license fees.
 Here’s a list of what you need to include:

 - Copy of valid qualifying party certificate (or a copy of your exam score report showing your passing scores on the exams needed for your classification)